 Special Requirements for different user groups

 The level of on-board navigational equipment can vary significantly on different types of vessels.
 SOLAS vessels are equipped with certified on-board navigational equipment.
 This is suitable to support long-range and/or low visibility navigation.
 These vessels are operated by professionally trained and certified personnel.
-For these vessels, visual AtoN are used as a back-up-system if radionavigation systems or on-board equipment fail.
-However, for vessels that are not SOLAS equipped, visual AtoN are more important.
+For these vessels, visual AtoN are used to enhance navigation..
+However, for vessels that are not SOLAS equipped, visual AtoN are essential.

-For High Speed Craft and other fast vessels in coastal areas, using visual AtoN for a safe passage, the speed of these vessels can be the defining factor for the AtoN system .
-The reaction time in these situations can be short, so the information provided by the AtoN needs to be quick and has to be unambiguous.
+For example High Speed Craft and other fast vessels in coastal areas, using visual AtoN for a safe passage, the speed of these vessels can be the defining factor for the AtoN system .

 PERFORMANCE PARAMETERS OF AtoN SYSTEMS